-• If the infringer uses an identical trademark for identical goods or services, a criminal action can be brought before the Attorney General's Office.
+- If the infringer uses a confusingly similar or identical trademark for identical or similar goods or services, an infringement action can be brought before IMPI. - If the infringer uses an identical trademark for identical goods or services, a criminal action can be brought before the Attorney General's Office.